dolidius/Reservation_system/README.md

 $ npm install
 ```

-Then you can start the app using:
+Then you can start the app using in Reservation_system repository:
 ```sh
 $ npm run dev
 ```